Leak detection using helium—is it effective and in what type of situation?

 Have you ever done this before?
 I'd be curious to learn more details if you're available - please let me know and I can call/email off fluks.
 I can only imagine the volume of helium can get to be quite big in water piping... although the detectors are fairly sensitive.
+Thank you!

 I would like to clarify a few points in fifi's reply, namely: This technique is completely ineffective in clay, swampy soil or frozen ground.
 Among the limitations, note that detection equipment is of a substantial size and is not standalone, so it requires a power supply for the vacuum pump and the mass spectrometer.
 This means the equipment has to be driven to the site; if you have a remote location not accessible by vehicle, this is going to be a problem.
 And it can be expensive.
 The detection unit itself is quite fragile and demands skilled and careful use.
 It is not the sort of equipment that can be handled by just anyone, given that maintenance of a mass spectrometer is pretty pricey as well.
 Basically this technique requires special training to both master the injection of the gas and to preserve the quality of the water distributed to users during the operation.

 If you want to invest in this equipment, be careful, don't forget that helium is a noble gas, the supply of which is running out.
 Its future for this sort of application is limited.